Self-fulfilling prophecy: History

 An early precursor of the concept appears in Edward Gibbon's Decline and Fall of the Roman Empire: "During many ages, the prediction, as it is usual, contributed to its own accomplishment".

 The phrase "self-fulfilling prophecy" was coined by Robert K. Merton, a sociologist who also developed the ideas of anomie, social structure, and the modes of individual adaption.
 In his book Social Theory and Social Structure, he uses the example of a bank run to show how self-fulfilling thoughts can make unwanted situations happen.
 In his illustration, rumors spread about the town that the local bank is going to file for bankruptcy, causing many people to rush to the bank and close their accounts.
 Because banks do not keep their total assets in cash, the bank was unable to fulfill all its customers' withdrawals, which eventually caused the bank to go bankrupt.
 Merton concludes with the analysis, "The prophecy of collapse led to its own fulfillment".

 While Merton's example focused on self-fulfilling prophecies within a community, self-fulfilling prophecies also apply to individuals, as individuals often conform to the expectations of others.
-This is also known as the Pygmalion effect, based on the experiments by Robert Resenthal and Lenore Jacobson, where teachers were told that a random selection of students were expected to perform exceptionally well; those students showed a significant increase in test scores at the end of the year.
+This is also known as the Pygmalion effect, based on the experiments by Robert Rosenthal and Lenore Jacobson, where teachers were told that a random selection of students were expected to perform exceptionally well; those students showed a significant increase in test scores at the end of the year.

 Philosopher Karl Popper called the self-fulfilling prophecy the Oedipus effect:

 One of the ideas I had discussed in The Poverty of Historicism was the influence of a prediction upon the event predicted.
 I had called this the "Oedipus effect", because the oracle played a most important role in the sequence of events which led to the fulfilment of its prophecy. [...]
 For a time I thought that the existence of the Oedipus effect distinguished the social from the natural sciences.
 But in biology, too—even in molecular biology—expectations often play a role in bringing about what has been expected.

 The idea is similar to that discussed by the philosopher William James as "The Will to Believe."
 But James viewed it positively, as the self-validation of a belief.